Student Conduct FAQ

 Isn't going through the local court and going through the student conduct process the same thing?

 No. The university addresses cases involving violations of KU policy.
 The court system adjudicates cases involving violations of law.
 Depending on circumstances, students may have to go through one channel or the other.
 In some cases, they may be subject to both.

-Who can serve as an advocate or counsel?
+Who can serve as an advocate?